 • Unlike other tools, testRigor tests do not need step definitions or feature files, which means the process is much faster and more efficient.
 You just write English statements and let testRigor’s AI engine do the rest.

-• Test across different platforms (web, mobile, and desktop) and multiple browsers and OSs.
+• Test across different platforms (web, mobile (hybrid/native), mainframes, and desktop) and multiple browsers and OSs.

 • The tool provides a user-friendly dashboard that displays the detailed results of the test scenarios.